Patrick Wylie - Baker’s Field Flour & Bread

 ORIGIN Breads

 In March 2020, AGC launched an initiative to secure the local grain chain and support the regional emergency feeding system during the pandemic.
 Neighbor Loaves are made by bakers, bakeries, and other food businesses using at least 50% locally grown and milled flour.
 Consumers and other donors buy the bread at full retail cost, supporting regional farms, mills, and bakers.
-The loaves go to food pantries and community feeding organizations and make their way to those in need.
+The loaves then make their way to those in need at community feeding organizations.

 Learn More